"No deaths? Incredible."

 - Subverted in Arrival.
 To stop an imminent Reaper invasion, Shepard is reluctantly forced to cause the destruction of a Mass Relay, wiping out a solar system filled with 300,000 Batarians.

-- averted by the "destroy" extended ending with low preparation and EMS, which can be basicly summed up as a galaxy wide extinction event for organic and synthetic life above microbes, whether involved in the war or not.
-There are bare few survivors and even the narrator doesn't express much hope for their future
+- Averted by the "destroy" extended ending with low preparation and EMS, which can be summed up as a galaxy wide extinction event for organic and synthetic life above microbes, whether involved in the war or not.
+There are bare few survivors and the narrator doesn't express much hope for their future.

 - Despite the series already having a major metropolitan area and a military island base among its human casualties, and despite Shadow the Hedgehog being a Darker and Edgier spinoff, the game makes note that all civilians evacuated the capital city before it was destroyed by a giant space laser or overrun with alien forces.
 A slightly more justifiable example from the same game occurs during the final boss, where the heroic NPCs comment that they were able to escape the aliens' comet/organic spaceship, freeing the protagonist to not worry about destroying the thing.